 - Paycheck Protection Program and Health Care Enhancement Act (April 24)

-All told, $1.6 trillion of relief money has been approved by the Federal Government.
+All told, $1.6 trillion of relief money was approved by the Federal Government.
 Of this amount, $1.1 trillion has already been disbursed to consumers, states, hospitals, airlines, and small businesses.
 The Wall Street Journal produced a handy chart of what’s been spent and what’s left.

 The question is, “Where do we go from here?”
 As of now, there’s no additional stimulus being seriously debated in Washington.
 We believe many are taking a wait-and-see approach to allowing this stimulus to work its way through the economy.